theberlage/river-atlas-app/contents/overview/about/about.md

 This atlas is in no way comprehensive but as a tool for navigation it give us some clues about the types of challenges we may have to face in the near future, how to identify the complex web of relationships they would be entangled in and the arsenal of tools that may be available to us for acting on them.

-Student list
+Contributions by:
-Chen Chaomin
+Chen Chaomin (CN)
-Nicolaos Charalambous
+Nicolaos Charalambous (CY)
-Sneha Gireesh
+Sneha Gireesh (IN)
-Thomas Gkikas
+Thomas Gkikas (GR)
-Ujal Gorchu
+Ujal Gorchu (AZ)
-Eliott Moreau
+Eliott Moreau (FR/US)
-Ana Nuno De Buen
+Ana Nuno De Buen (MX/ES)
-Kelly Olinger
+Kelly Olinger (US)
-Maria Stergiou
+Maria Stergiou (GR)
-Lenneke Slangen
+Lenneke Slangen (NL)
-Yuhe Tan
+Yuhe Tan (CN)
-Felix Verheyden
+Felix Verheyden (BE)
-Nien Heng Yang
+Nien Heng Yang (TW)
-Han Yang
+Han Yang (CN)

-Credits
+Project NL River Atlas tutors:
+Juan Benavides
+Sanne van den Breemer
+Benjamin Groothuijse

+With Special Thanks to:
+Robbert de Koning, Ilmar Hurkxkens, Fransje Hooimeijer, Reinout Klaarenbeek, Mathilde Maijer, Tom MacWright, Jules Schoonman, Bert Spaan and  The Gelders Archive

 Source code